nixworks/public/news/2010/06/30/index.md

 ##### 6.2-magnitude earthquake
 ### [A 6.2-magnitude earthquake occurs in southern Mexico near the city of Pinotepa Nacional, shaking buildings as far away as Mexico City but not causing serious damage or casualties. ](/news/2010/06/30/a-6-2-magnitude-earthquake-occurs-in-southern-mexico-near-the-city-of-pinotepa-nacional-shaking-buildings-as-far-away-as-mexico-city-but-no.md)
-_Context: Pinotepa Nacional, 6.2-magnitude earthquake, Mexico City, Mexico_
+_Context: Mexico City, 6.2-magnitude earthquake, Mexico, Pinotepa Nacional_

 ##### Egypt
 ### [An unfinished secret tomb is found in Egypt. ](/news/2010/06/30/an-unfinished-secret-tomb-is-found-in-egypt.md)